-- Department for Correctional Services who provide 24 hour home detention monitoring.
+- Department for Correctional Services which provides 24-hour home detention monitoring.

-- Legal Services Commission who provide lawyers for all defendants appearing in the Drug Court.
+- Legal Services Commission provides lawyers for all defendants appearing in the Drug Court.

 - Office of the Director of Public Prosecutions who provides the prosecutors for the Drug Court.

-- Non government agencies that provide the housing and treatment services.
+- Non-government agencies that provide housing and treatment services.

-To be eligible to be included in the Drug Court in South Australia, an offender must fulfil all of these conditions:
+To be eligible to be dealt with by the Drug Court in South Australia, an offender must fulfil all of these conditions

-- Not be charged with a serious violence offence and not to have a history of serious violent offences.
+- Not charged with a serious violent offence and not to have a history of serious violent offences.